 The New Southern Policy (NSP) is the Republic of Korea's core diplomatic initiative announced in 2017 by President Moon Jae-in.
 The NSP seeks to elevate Korea's relations with ASEAN member states and India in the political, economic, social, and cultural spheres, among others.

 Indonesia hosts the 13th largest overseas Korean population with around 78,000 Koreans living In Indonesia.
-Marking a stronger cultural exchange, many South Korean TV programs chose Indonesia as a filming destination.
-In 2019, around 388,300 Koreans visited Indonesia and 175,000 Indonesian visited South Korea.
+Marking a stronger cultural exchange, many Korean TV programs chose Indonesia as a filming destination.
+In 2019, around 388,300 Koreans visited Indonesia and 175,000 Indonesian visited Korea.

-South Korea is the eighth top export destinations and sixth import sources for Indonesia.
+Korea is the eighth top export destinations and sixth import sources for Indonesia.
 To date, the total trade between the two countries reached $15.65 billion.
-Between 2015-2019, South Korea had invested some $6.9 billion in 12,992 projects in Indonesia.
+Between 2015-2019, Korea had invested some $6.9 billion in 12,992 projects in Indonesia.
 To support the plan to boost trade to $50 billion by 2030, they signed an FTA in December 2020 reducing around 95% of existing tariffs.

 Indonesia consistently supports the peace process in the Korean Peninsula.
 Indonesia pushed for the formation of a joint contingency of South and North Korea for the Asian Games in 2018.
 Indonesia was also involved in inviting North Korean leader to the ASEAN-ROK Summit in 2019.
-To invigorate bilateral ties, Indonesia and South Korea held regular exchanges of officials from presidential, ministerial to legislature level.
+To invigorate bilateral ties, Indonesia and Korea held regular exchanges of officials from presidential, ministerial to legislature level.

 Why Join this Program?